soldout123/swiftdeal/README.md

 # SwiftDeal-IOS 🚕

-SwiftDeal is a real-time ride-sharing web application designed for the Jamaican market.
+SwiftDeal is a real-time ride-sharing web application designed for the global market.
 It allows passengers to set their own pickup and destination locations, negotiate fares dynamically, and track drivers in real-time.

 ## 🚀 Key Features
 * **Live GPS Tracking**: Uses the Geolocation API to find passenger and driver positions.